JakeCDev/The_House_Text_Adventure/README.md

 2. Game Commands:
    - Type the number related to the action you wish to take
    - Type "debug" to enter the debug menu
+   - Type "pause" to enter the pause menu - allows access to save/load features

 #======================================================================